 Boiled Egg Bhurji Recipe

 Ready boiled egg bhurji.

-Place the eggs in the bottom of the instant pot.
+Place the eggs in the bottom of the Instant Pot.
 Add 1 cup of water.
 Press PRESSURE COOK and set the timer to 5 minutes at high pressure.
 When the cooking time is up, let the pressure release naturally for 5 minutes, then use the quick release to release any remaining pressure.
 Carefully remove the eggs from the pot and place them in a bowl of ice water for 1 minute to stop the cooking process.
 Peel and enjoy!

-Pro Tips By Neha For Boiling Eggs
+Tips For Boiling Eggs

 Start with cold water: This will help the eggs cook evenly.

-Don’t overcook: The longer you cook the eggs, the tougher the whites will become and the yolks will start to turn green.
+Don’t overcook: The longer you cook the eggs, the tougher the whites will become, and the yolks will start to turn green.

+Boiled Egg Bhurji Recipe